Dr Antony Burton (PhD)

 Dr Niall McCreanor (PhD)

 Niall is a Queen's University Belfast graduate.
 His PhD project on enhancing the scope of rhodium-catalyzed carbonylative cyclopropane ring expansions generated four publications which are available through our Publications page.
-After finishing his PhD, Niall started work as a Postdoctoral Senior Scientist at AstraZeneca.
+After finishing his PhD, Niall started work in 2016 as a Postdoctoral Senior Scientist at AstraZeneca.

 Dr Michelle Montgomery (PhD)